puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 {:.task}
-## Publish documentation to GitHub Pages with Rake tasks
+## Publish documentation to GitHub Pages

-To publish generated HTML documentation to GitHub Pages, set up Rake tasks for Puppet Strings and generate your docs with a Rake task.
+To make your module documentation available on GitHub Pages, generate and publish HTML documentation with a Rake task.

-The `strings:gh_pages:update` tasks is available in `puppet-strings/tasks`.
+The `strings:gh_pages:update` Rake task, available in `puppet-strings/tasks`, performs the following actions:

-This task:

 1. Creates a `doc` directory in the root of your project.
 1. Creates a `gh-pages` branch of the current repository, if it doesn't already exist.
 1. Checks out the `gh-pages` branch of the current repository.
 1. Generates Strings documentation.
-1. Commits the changes and pushes them to the `gh-pages` branch with the `--force` flag.
+1. Commits the documentation and pushes it to the `gh-pages` branch with the `--force` flag.

 This task keeps the `gh-pages` branch up to date with the current code and uses the `--force` option when pushing to the `gh-pages` branch.